 If you’re traveling with children, the Ripple Rock Nature Center is a must-see.
 Open from Memorial to Labor Day, the center offers interactive activities such as digging for fossils, pioneer games and scavenger hunts to educate participants about the area’s stunning geography, culture and history.

-Outside of town, on Route 24, stands the town’s historic one-room schoolhouse.
-Built in 1896, it’s one of the only structures still standing from the pioneer days of Fruita.
+Along Route 24 stands Fruita's historic one-room schoolhouse.
+Built in 1896, it’s one of the only structures still standing from the pioneer days.
 You can peer through the windows and straight into the past.

 Best Time to Visit Fruita